20 Best Practices for eCommerce Conversion Optimization

 Are Some Conversion Optimization Practices a Bad Idea?

-Positive friction points are those intentional barriers we set up during the transaction process, acting as safeguards.
-Their purpose is to minimize threats that will ultimately result in chargebacks.
+Positive friction points are intentional security “speed bumps” that you can set up during the transaction process.
+They may slow things down just a bit, but the trade-off is better protection against threats that could lead to chargebacks.
 Asking for a CVV, deploying 3DS, and asking customers to verify your terms and conditions are all examples of positive friction.

 It’s important to have a dynamic understanding of friction points.
 This is the best approach to ensure eCommerce conversion optimization without also seeing an uptick in fraud and chargebacks.